airportyh/time-traveling-debugger/README.md

 ## Todo

+* do some code challenges on CodeWars, etc
+* gather closure info function, doesn't work with the loop iterator variable of a for loop
 * suspend execution while in debugger mode
 * make some toy programs
 * anonymous functions as closure providers
+* use static analysis to check for references of undefined functions
 * debugger: don't show vdom?
 * clean up closures when functions are no longer referenced
 * clean up unused heap variables?